MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 ---
 `<target>`

 Finally the **target** component specifies what to do if the matching criteria is met.
-This component is specified with a `-j` switch which siginifies a jump or go to the specified target chain.
-So if the packet matches the matching criteria, then the next rule is specified by the value of the target, which can be the name of a user-defined chain or one of the special values that terminate the rule processing.
+This component is specified with a `-j` switch.
+It siginifies a "jump" to the target chain that follows after it.
+So if a incoming packet passes the matching criteria, then the next rule is specified by the value of the target chain, which can be the name of a user-defined chain or one of the special values that terminate the rule processing.
 The special terminating values are ACCEPT, DROP, or RETURN.

-ACCEPT allows the packet in. `-j ACCEPT` above says: Jump to ACCEPT this packet and terminate the rule processing.
+ACCEPT allows the packet in.
+So this target `-j ACCEPT` says: Jump to ACCEPT this packet and terminate the rule processing.

-DROP and REJECT chains, both deny the packet and stop rule processing.
+DROP and REJECT, both deny the packet and stop rule processing.
 But, DROP is safer than REJECT.
 When REJECT is used, an error packet is sent in response to the matched packet.
-It is better not to do this to avoid giving any additional information when access is denied.
+It is best to avoid giving additional information when access is denied for any reason.

 A non-terminating target chain is the LOG chain.
-The log chains help to document any anomalies that have been detected in the kernel log.
+The LOG chain helps to document any anomalies that have been detected in the kernel log.
 Log prefixes are specified using the following syntax:
 `--log-prefix prefix`.
 The prefix can be about 29 characters long.

 ---